chernikov17/ctf/README.md

 # ctf
-some things about ctf and more
+somethings about ctf and more